annelo-msft/gists/patch-models/samples.md

 <details>
 <summary><h3><b>2.
 Update a top-level property</b></h3></summary>

-This sample shows a basic example of updating a top-level property on a model with PATCH.
+This sample shows a basic example of how a user would update a top-level property on a model with PATCH.

 ### C# code